Survival apps can be life changers.

 The app works with a compass that directs you so you don’t have to fiddle with other maps and compass apps in the process.
 It can come in very handy when you need to make a call in an emergency, and you are not getting network coverage.
 As a matter of fact, it has been recorded saving tens of marooned lives.
 Bootprint Pocket Survival is unfortunately only available for iOS.

-‘You can think of this app like a car spare tire, you hope you don’t need to use it, but if you have a flat tire, you are so glad you have one!
+‘You can think of this app as a car spare tire, you hope you don’t need to use it, but if you have a flat tire, you are so glad you have one!
 This app is one you can start and then forget about, but will be so glad you have it in the case of an emergency.’ – apple.com

-Unfortunately we couldn’t find a similar app that has this function on Android – if you know of one, leave us a comment!
+Unfortunately, we couldn’t find a similar app that has this function on Android – if you know of one, leave us a comment!

 10. Weather by Weather Bug – FREE

-The Weather Bug offers an impressive combo of accuracy, detail and personalization.
-It has 18 animated weather maps, including precipitation, Doppler radar, wind chill and pollen.
+The Weather Bug offers an impressive combo of accuracy, detail, and personalization.
+It has 18 animated weather maps, including precipitation, Doppler radar, wind chill, and pollen.
 Also has lightning alerts that will notify you when it’s on the way.
-More than earns it’s ‘Editors Choice’ on Google.
+More than earns its ‘Editors Choice’ on Google.

-The push-notification alerts ensure nothing gets past you.
+The push notification alerts ensure nothing gets past you.